Table of Contents

 Hide Summary Fields

-On the Project Details page, you'll need to hide the following fields because they won't have any information in them yet:
+On the Project Details page, it is necessary to hide the following fields as they will not contain any information at this stage.

 • Total Hours